Local and end deformation theorems for uniform embeddings: Metric spaces and uniform embeddings

 \subsection{Conventions}

 \mbox{}

 In this article, maps between topological spaces are always assumed to be continuous.
 For a topological space $X$ and a subset $A$ of $X$, the symbols ${\rm Int}_X A$, $cl_X A$ and ${\rm Fr}_X A$ denote the topological interior, closure and frontier of $A$ in $X$.
+Let ${\cal K}(X)$ denote the collection of all compact subsets of $X$.

 As usual, any metric space $(X, d)$ is given the topology $\tau_d$ induced by the metric $d$, and a metric on a topological space $(Y, \tau)$ means a metric $d$ on the set $Y$ with $\tau_d = \tau$.
 (Frequently, the symbols $d$ and $\tau_d$ are omitted when they are understood implicitly.)
 A metric space is said to be proper if any bounded closed subset is compact.